Home > Processor Research > Central Payment Corporation (CPAY)

-11/3/2019 Update: CPAY has been entirely absorbed into the TSYS brand.
+CPAY has been acquired by TSYS and the CPAY brand has been retired.
 The company no longer has a functioning website, all traffic is redirected to the TSYS webpage.
 All data in this review is current as of August 1, 2019, but will no longer be updated.

 Founded in 2005 in Larkspur, California, but currently based in San Rafael, Central Payment Corporation is a merchant account provider that operates as a joint venture with TSYS as its card processor.
 TSYS is one of the biggest credit card processors in the industry, though the company was recently acquired by Global Payments